lukelittle/homepage/README.md

 ## For Visitors

 Feel free to browse the code to see how it's built.
 This is how I run a simple blog on AWS for pennies.
 The Terraform configs and GitHub Actions setup might be useful if you're building something similar.

-Just note: everything here is copyrighted (see LICENSE).
-You can learn from it, but don't just copy-paste everything.